Healthful and Safe Eating on Vacation

 If a road trip is part of your vacation, packing healthy foods is a great way to maintain a diet.
 Try these tips for healthful eating on the road:

-- Pack a cooler with fresh vegetables and fruit for snacks, like cut up broccoli florets, carrot sticks and apple and orange slices.
+- Pack a cooler with fresh vegetables and fruit for snacks.
+Stock up on cut-up broccoli florets, carrot sticks and apple and orange slices.

 - For beverages, bring canned or boxed 100-percent fruit juice, canned tomato juice and bottled water.